epics-base/pvaPy/documentation/streamingFramework.md

 Keep in mind that the client-based output modes will be less performant than the default server-based mode.

-In addition to above input and output modes, one can also use the following environment variables:
+In addition to above input and output modes, one can also use the following environment variables for controlling client and server behavior:
 * EPICS_PVA_BROADCAST_PORT: for controlling UDP-based channel search on the client side
 * EPICS_PVA_NAME_SERVERS: for enabling TCP-based channel search on the client side
 * EPICS_PVAS_SERVER_PORT: for controlling server TCP port

-As one example, consider the situation where data is produced at *hostA* (port 10001), processed at *hostB* and sent back to *hostA* (port 30001), e.g., for saving, viewing, etc.
+As one example, consider the situation where data is produced at *hostA* (port 10001), processed at *hostB* and sent back to *hostA* (port 30001) for saving, viewing, etc.

 On terminal 1 (*hostA*), we can use the following command to produce simulated data on port 10001, and also make sure the default UDP broadcast